-Following the receipt of such notice by the representative of the Council of Presidents, but not sooner than thirty (30) days thereafter, the grievance will be addressed in mediation on the next available mediation date.
+If the Association elects to proceed to this Step, then following the receipt of such notice by the representative of the Council of Presidents, but not sooner than forty-five (45) days thereafter, the grievance will be addressed as soon as practicable.

-The Council and the Association shall reserve, at a minimum, the first Monday of each month for mediation of grievances at Step 3.
-Dates and locations shall be determined at the beginning of each fiscal year falling within the terms of this Agreement.
-Mediation shall be conducted on a rotating basis by Mark Irvings, Diane Zaar Cochran and Roberta Golick.
+The Council and the Association shall reserve, at a minimum, the first Wednesday of each month, exclusive of January and February, for mediation of grievances at Step 3.
+Dates shall be determined at the beginning of each fiscal year falling within the terms of this Agreement.
+Mediation shall be conducted on a rotating basis by Loretta Attardo, Richard Boulanger, Diane Zaar Cochran, Roberta

+Golick and such other mediators as the parties may agree.
 The expenses of the mediator shall be shared equally by the parties.